— PROJECT NAME

 CNX hardwares (Galileo) runs einsOS app as a digital whiteboard and einsOS also gives device performance and usage tracking for the said hardwares.

-einsOS was a part of eins.ai family and its primary motive was to drive the sales of Galileo hardware which is an interactive display device.
+einsOS was first-ever SAAS ever done by our startup and its primary motive was to drive the sales of Galileo hardware which is an interactive display device.

 To comply with my non-disclosure agreement, I have omitted and obfuscated confidential information in this case study.
 All information in this case study is my own and does not necessarily reflect the views of Cybernetyx.